 (22:00) “The real things haven’t changed.”
 Love never changes, Laura loved big and loved to share her knowledge.
 Love means family.

-(25:55) Mary Beth and Holly reminisce about the pioneer day and how reading the series have had lasting effects in both their homes for many years.
+(25:55) Mary Beth and Holly reminisce about the pioneer day and how reading the series has had lasting effects in both their homes for many years.

 After the Lessons from Laura talk, Mary Beth chats with Hannah Kartegener, one of the guests at pioneer days.